-Cloud storage is carefree with these top-tier services
+Cloud storage is faster and cheaper than ever -- here are our favorites

 Signing up is as simple as logging in with a Gmail address and password.
 From there, Google Drive appears right in your Google toolbar, just a click away from your email inbox.
 You can drag-and-drop files straight into your browser, or download the desktop client to have access to Google Drive as a folder, just like with Dropbox.

-Google Drive borrows from Google’s powerful search algorithm to allow searches of not only file names, but also text in scanned documents and objects in images (a neat trick for those with years of vacation photos).

-But Google Drive’s standout features are its sharing and collaboration tools.
+Google Drive’s standout features are its sharing and collaboration tools.
 Thanks to integration with Gmail and other Google services, you can share files with a click, with or without requiring a password.
-And when you work with partners on the same word file, spreadsheet, or presentation, either separately or right at the same time, Google Drive marks the contributions of each person with differently colored labels to make clear what has changed.
+When you work with partners on the same word file, spreadsheet, or presentation, either separately or right at the same time, Google Drive marks the contributions of each person with different colored labels to make clear what has changed.

-The lowdown: Only service to integrate so closely with Gmail and Google Docs; best sharing and collaboration capabilities; access files directly in-browser; you can edit documents directly in-browser; one of the most economical file sharing services.

 Microsoft OneDrive